regix1/qbt-cleanup/README.md

 ## Description

-This tool solves a critical issue for users of qBittorrent with Sonarr, Radarr, and other *arr applications.
-While qBittorrent offers built-in options to manage torrents based on ratio and seeding time, these options can cause problems with media management tools:

-- qBittorrent's **pause option** stops seeding but keeps torrents in the client, triggering health check alerts in Sonarr/Radarr
-- qBittorrent's **remove option** can delete torrents but if configured to remove files, it can interfere with Sonarr/Radarr's file management when these applications aren't set to handle file deletion themselves
+This tool solves a specific issue with qBittorrent, Sonarr, and Radarr integration.
+In certain media server configurations, Sonarr and Radarr removal tasks may not run as expected, leading to torrents remaining in qBittorrent.
+Additionally, using qBittorrent's built-in removal option can interfere with Sonarr and Radarr's file management, causing health check errors.

 This tool bridges this gap by:
-* Directly removing torrents from qBittorrent when they meet criteria (not just pausing them)
+* Safely removing torrents that meet your criteria without disrupting Sonarr/Radarr file management
+* Working with either qBittorrent's built-in settings or custom thresholds you specify
-* Providing control over whether the underlying files are deleted
+* Giving you control over whether associated files are deleted
-* Working harmoniously with Sonarr/Radarr's expected workflow
-* Preventing health check alerts while maintaining your desired ratio and seeding policies
+* Providing scheduled cleanup to prevent torrent buildup

 ## Quick Start